danieljurek/vcpkg-cache-builder/README.md

 is publicly accessible.
 If it becomes too popular I might need help with hosting.

+Set the following variables in your development/CI environment to start using the read-only public cache immediately:

+**bash:**
 ```bash
 export X_VCPKG_ASSET_SOURCES="x-azurl,https://djurekvcpkgcachebuilder.blob.core.windows.net/vcpkg-assets,,read"
 ```

+**pwsh:**
 ```pwsh
 $env:X_VCPKG_ASSET_SOURCES="x-azurl,https://djurekvcpkgcachebuilder.blob.core.windows.net/vcpkg-assets,,read"
 ```

-Then when you run `vcpkg install` with this environment variable set, vcpkg will attempt to download source assets from the blob storage account.
+When you run `vcpkg install` with this environment variable set, vcpkg will attempt to download source assets from the blob storage account.

 ### Fork and run it yourself